TRUE Costs for DIY Roofing in 2023

 How much does it cost to reshingle your own roof?

+In comparison, a professional roofing company will charge around $10,000 or $12,000 for architectural asphalt shingles, underlayment and flashing material.
 Roofing materials can cost from $100 per square to $1,000 per square.
-Most roofs around 2,200 square feet (two stories) need 17 squares.
+Most roofs around 2,200 square feet (two stories) need 24 squares.
 A “square” is 100 square feet.
-When you buy composition shingles (fiberglass or asphalt), the shingles come in rolls of ⅓ square in size.

 Not sure reroofing your home is the right choice?

-TruBlue Roofing takes meticulous care in obtaining the right permits for roofing your home.
-We go above and beyond to make sure all city or town building codes are adhered to and that the job is up to code.
-That means we save you the hassle of going back and forth to city offices and filling out complex paperwork.
-We do it all for you!
-Call us today at (919) 589-7290 for a free no obligation roof inspection and quote.
+TruBlue Roofing and Remodeling takes meticulous care in obtaining the right materials and team to reroof your home.
+We go above and beyond to make sure all city or town building codes are adhered to and that the job is to code, everytime.
+That means we save you the hassle of going back and forth to city offices and filling out complex paperwork, dealing with insurance companies, or risking injury.
+We handle it all for you!
+Call us today in Raleigh at (919) 589-7290 or in Wilmington at (910) 319-7249 or fill out the form below for a free no obligation roof inspection and quote.